 SmartBear TestLeft is an automated UI test framework for creating and running functional tests for Windows desktop and Web applications.
-You can create tests in C#, Visual Basic .NET or any other .NET language, and run them from CI systems like Jenkins, from Visual Studio Test Explorer, or in any other way.
+You can create tests in any .NET language and in Java, and run them by using the .NET or Java test runner, from your IDE, from CI systems like Jenkins, or in any other way you find suitable.

 TestLeft is built on the TestComplete engine and it supports a vast majority of desktop and web applications and technologies supported by TestComplete.
 It helps you create automated functional and UI tests for .NET, WPF, Windows “native”, Java, Delphi and other desktop applications and for web applications running in modern web browsers like Edge, Chrome, Internet Explorer or Firefox.